-Although the majority of the people involved in this study were satisfied, the results indicate that BodyTite might not be for everyone.
-And, since it’s unlikely that you’ll find a plastic surgeon with a money back guarantee, do you want to risk paying thousands of dollars for poor or no results?
+Although most of the people involved in this study were satisfied, the results indicate that BodyTite might not be for everyone.
+And, since it’s unlikely that you’ll find a plastic surgeon with a money-back guarantee, do you want to risk paying thousands of dollars for low or no results?

 A review in Endocrinology & Metabolism supports the idea that radiofrequency might not be effective for everyone.
-After examining available literature on several non-invasive fat removal procedures, including radiofrequency, the scientists concluded that “the reported effects of such devices were mild to moderate and the mentioned methods have little or no effect on body weight reduction and total percentage of body fat.”
+After examining available literature on several non-invasive fat removal procedures, the scientists came to a conclusion.
+“The reported effects of such devices were mild to moderate, and the mentioned methods have little or no effect on body weight reduction and a total percentage of body fat.”

-Our research team did find some studies that actually used the BodyTite device that showed it was safe and effective.
-The problem with those studies is that they were all either funded by the makers of the device or involved people who were acting as consultants for the maker.
+Our research team did find some studies that used the BodyTite device that showed it was safe and effective.
+The problem with the studies is that they were all funded by the makers of the device.
+Or involved people who were acting as consultants for the maker.
 That means they had a reason to look for positive results and may not have been objective.
 For that reason, we prefer to look at studies conducted by researchers who have no ties to the company.

 Potential BodyTite Side Effects

 The makers of BodyTite say that one of the benefits of radiofrequency assisted liposuction is that it is safe because it avoids the risks of general anesthesia.
 That may be true, but that doesn’t mean there are no BodyTite side effects or risks.

 Let’s start with the potential side effects.
 After a BodyTite procedure, you may experience:

 Temporarily uneven skin

 Additionally, some participants in the PRS Global Open study also experienced burns and seromas, which are pockets of fluid that sometimes appear after surgery.
 Though not life-threatening, seromas may take years to go away and sometimes result in hardened areas of tissue.